Graph-like asymptotics for the Dirichlet Laplacian in connected tubular domains: Introduction

-Our work is addressed to investigate a long standing problem within the theory of metric graphs, which is finding a rigorous justification for the use of graph models to approximate dynamics in networks of thin waveguides.
-In many applications the problem is reduced to compare, in some suitable sense, the Laplacian in a squeezing network with a selfadjoint realization of the Laplacian on the graph.
-A difficult feature of the problem originates from the fact that requiring selfadjointness does not fix univocally the definition of the operator on the graph.
-Each selfadjoint realization of the Laplacian on a graph is associated to certain boundary (or matching) conditions in the vertices.
-There are different ways to express the most general selfadjoint boundary conditions, see, e.g., \cite{cheon-exner-turek:ap10} and \cite{kuchment:04}, for the sake of simplicity let us specify one of them for the case of a star-graph $\GG$, that is a graph with $N$ edges of infinite length and one vertex $v$.
-We denote by $\hgraf$ the Hilbert space naturally associated to $\GG$, a function $x\in\hgraf$ is a vector with $N$ components, $x=(x_1,...,x_N)$, such that $x_j\in L^2((0,\infty))$.
-In each edge the vertex $v$ is identified with the origin.
-Consider an orthogonal projector $\Pi$ acting in $\CO^N$, and a selfadjoint operator $\Theta$ in $\Ran(\Pi^\perp)\subseteq \CO^N$, with $\Pi^\perp=1-\Pi$.
+Our work is addressed to investigate a long standing problem within the theory of metric graphs, namely, to find a rigorous justification for the use of graph models to approximate dynamics in networks of thin waveguides.
+In many applications the problem is reduced to compare, in some suitable sense, the Laplacian in a squeezing network of thin tubes with a selfadjoint realization of the Laplacian on the graph.
+A difficult feature of the problem originates from the fact that requiring selfadjointness does not fix univocally the operator on the graph. \\ Each selfadjoint realization of the Laplacian on a graph is associated to certain boundary (or matching) conditions in the vertices.
+There are different ways to express the most general selfadjoint boundary conditions, see, e.g., \cite{cheon-exner-turek:ap10, kostrykin-schrader:99, kuchment:04}, for the sake of simplicity let us specify one of them for the case of a star-graph $\GG$, that is a graph with $N$ edges of infinite length and one vertex $v$.
+We denote by $\hgraf$ the Hilbert space naturally associated to $\GG$, a function $x\in\hgraf$ is a $N$-component vector valued function, $x=(x_1,...,x_N)$, such that $x_j\in L^2((0,\infty))$ is the component of the wave function associated to the $j$-th edge of the graph.
+In each edge the vertex $v$ is identified with the origin of the half-line $[0,\infty)$.
+Consider an orthogonal projector $\Pi$ in $\CO^N$, and a selfadjoint operator $\Theta$ in $\Ran(\Pi^\perp)\subseteq \CO^N$, with $\Pi^\perp=\II-\Pi$.
 We denote by $-\Delta_\GG^{\Pi,\Theta}$ the selfadjoint realization of the Laplacian in $\hgraf$ associated to the couple of operators $(\Pi,\Theta)$.
 Let $x=(x_1,...,x_N)$ be a vector in the domain of $-\Delta^{\Pi,\Theta}_\GG$, then $x_j\in H^2((0,\infty))$ and $x$ must satisfy the boundary conditions \be \Pi x(v)=0\;,\quad \Pi^\perp x'(v) +\Theta\Pi^\perp x(v)=0\,, \ee where we denoted by $x(v)$ and $x'(v)$ the vectors in $\CO^N$ defined by $x(v)\equiv\big(x_1(0),...,x_N(0)\big)$ and $x'(v)\equiv\big(x_1'(0),...,x'_N(0)\big)$, moreover $-\Delta_\GG^{\Pi,\Theta} x= (-x_1'',...,-x_N'')$.